kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the default allowed number of data points (isolates x columns) to export.
 Default: '25000000'.

+* fast_scan

+  * Sets whether fast mode scanning is enabled via the web interface.
+This will scan all loci together, using exemplar sequences.
+In cases where multiple loci are being scanned this should be significantly faster than the standard locus-by-locus scan, but it will take longer for the first results to appear. :ref:`Allele exemplars<defining_exemplars>` should be defined if you enable this option.
+Set to 'yes' to enable.
+    Default: 'no'.

 * fieldgroup1 - fieldgroup10